panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 * `TypeError: Cannot read property '<prop-name>' of undefined`
 * and alike *type errors*.

-JavaScript developer can understand the irony of this joke:
+JavaScript developers can understand the irony of this joke:

 ```javascript
 function undefined() {